 The White County History Museum is located in the old courthouse on the Cleveland square and is home to White County Historical Society.
-The building was completed by a local contractor using local labor and handmade bricks in 1859.
-It was utilized by the White County government until 1962 when a new, modern courthouse was completed just south of the square.
+The building was completed by a local contractor using local labor and handmade bricks beginning in in 1859.
+It was utilized by the White County government until 1964 when a new, modern courthouse was completed just south of the square.

 The museum is open from 10:00am to 3:00pm, Thursday through Saturday and admission is free.
 Parking is available on the square, but please be careful when crossing the busy road that surrounds the building.